THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 We use “Google reCAPTCHA” (hereinafter “reCAPTCHA”) on this website.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 The purpose of reCAPTCHA is to check whether data is entered on this website (e.g. in a contact form) by a human or by an automated program.
 For this purpose, reCAPTCHA analyzes the behavior of the website visitor based on various characteristics.
-This analysis begins automatically as soon as the website visitor enters the website.
+This analysis begins automatically as soon as the visitor enters the website.
 For the analysis, reCAPTCHA evaluates various information (e.g. IP address, time spent on the website by the website visitor or mouse movements made by the user).
 The data collected during the analysis is forwarded to Google.

 The reCAPTCHA analyses run completely in the background.
 Website visitors are not informed that an analysis is taking place.

 The data is stored and analyzed on the basis of Art.
 6 para.
 1 lit. f GDPR.
-The website operator has a legitimate interest in protecting its website from abusive automated spying and SPAM.
+The website operator has a legitimate interest in protecting its website from abusive, automated spying and SPAM.
 If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR and § 25 para.
-1 TDDDG, insofar as the consent includes the storage of cookies or access to information in the user’s terminal device (e.g. device fingerprinting) within the meaning of the TDDDG.
+1 TDDDG, insofar as the consent includes the storage of cookies or access to information in the user’s end device (e.g. device fingerprinting) within the meaning of the TDDDG.
 Consent can be revoked at any time.

 For more information about Google reCAPTCHA, please refer to the Google Privacy Policy and the Google Terms of Use at the following links: https://policies.google.com/privacy?hl=de and https://policies.google.com/terms?hl=de.